GurleenRandhawa/Mobile-Sales-TAX-Rates-Lookup/README.md

 Cross platform mobile app for sales tax rates lookup.

-The app has been developed using appery platform and I have uploaded Appery Backup as well as  Android Eclipse project.
+The app has been developed using appery platform.

-The main components are
+The main components  for appery project are as follows

 1. STSServiceCalls.js : Helps make REST service calls (using jquery) from client to Wolterskluwer SalesTaxSaaS(STS)webservices hosted at demo.myspeedtax.com
 2. STSMainPageHelper.js : Interacts with the UI and uses into STSServiceCalls.js for  calls to STS.